Faris-Abuali/Minidote/ex_final/minidote/README.md

 ```

 ## Questions for Albert

 - When should we prune the log?
   - Note: A quick and efficient way to compare states, is to compare the vector clocks of replicas instead of sending the entire state.

 - Can the logs diverge or should they always be strongly consistent.
   - i.e. Which is sufficient, can we just ask for the logs of all replicas, and concatenate/combine? the updates of each together, or do we need Raft

 - We wanted to implement replicated state machine in the logs themselves.
 We get a strong consistency but sacrifysing availability.
   - Which is

-# TODO: ask this once we've formulated it better.
+# TODO: ask this once we've formulated it better

 - Is using acknowledgements after broadcasting effects a good idea?
   - Keep list of updates_to_be_acknowledged :: Map[Update, Set[replica]]
   - for each update, while updates_to_be_acknowledged[update] is not empty:
     - attempt to broadcast to replica, remove replica from set if received an ack back.
   - but what if the node in charge of tracking acknowledgements crashes?
   - do other nodes need to handle acknowledgements for this update as well?

+- In the tests, starting up a node in the middle (after the first request was issued), it isn't connected to the others.

+- Replicas hardcoded in an env variable. (os_or_app_env)
+- used in find_other_nodes, try_connect
+- pings each node in the hardcoded list
+- uses it to display log msgs

+- On startup it should join the minidote pg
+- 🤡 We have a test case that fails because if we move one line at a transition, it fails

 <!-- Temporary commands -->
 ```
 mix test test/persistent_log_test.exs
 mix run lib/read_log.exs logs/minidote1_127.0.0.1.LOG
 ```